-- a.
-Canopies: - (1) Fascia trim: Fascia trim shall be natural finish aluminum, bronze or painted metal. - (2) Soffit: The soffit shall be metal or cement plaster. - (3) Support rods: The support rods shall be metal. - (4) Design: Canopies shall be narrow in elevation, six inches to 12 inches and flat or slightly angled.
-Typically, the canopies shall be flat or slightly angled so that the overall height dimension does not exceed 18 inches.
-Canopies shall be self-supporting or supported by tension rods.
-Canopy projections shall be limited to 48 inches. - b.
-Awnings: - (1) Design: Awnings shall be traditional in design and must be made from fabric or similar material, rather than metal, plastic or rigid fiberglass.
-Awnings shall not be made of high gloss, shiny or translucent materials. - (2) Size: Awnings shall be proportional to the window opening and compatible in height, length, depth and bulk with the building façade.
-Awnings shall not obscure the architectural features of the building but rather the awnings shall respect the overall building façade. - (3) Shape: An awning that is triangular in section sloping outward and down from the top of the awning or half round is generally preferred. - (4) Fabric: Fabric shall be standard cloth fabrics in either solid, strip or patterns that complement the design and materials on the principal building. - (5) Location: Awnings shall not cover distinctive architectural features of the building façade.
+1. Design: Awnings shall be traditional in design and must be made from fabric or similar material, rather than metal, plastic or rigid fiberglass.
+Awnings shall not be made of high gloss, shiny or translucent materials.
+2. Size: Awnings shall be proportional to the window opening and compatible in height, length, depth and bulk with the building facade.
+Awnings shall not obscure the architectural features of the building but rather the awnings shall respect the overall building faade.
+3. Shape: An awning that is triangular in section sloping outward and down from the top of the awning or half round is generally preferred.
+4. Fabric: Fabric shall be standard cloth fabrics in either solid, strip or patterns that complement the design and materials on the principal building.
+5. Location: Awnings shall not cover distinctive architectural features of the building facade.
 All awnings shall be attached directly to the building, rather than supported by columns or poles.
 First floor awnings shall not be located higher than the midpoint between the highest level of the first floor and the window sill of the second floor.
 First floor awnings are exempt from the setback requirements, and may extend up to six feet from the face of the building.
 Such awnings may encroach into a right-of-way area.

-- (6) Ground clearance: Awnings must provide a minimum of eight feet of vertical clearance from the sidewalk surface grade to the lowest support or awning structure. - (7) Upper story awnings: Upper story awnings shall be permitted only on vertically proportioned windows with a height to width ratio of 2:1 or greater, provided the awning does not exceed the width of the window by more than six inches and extends no more than three feet from the face of the building.
-Awnings shall not extend above the roof line. - (8) Lighting: Internally illuminated or back-lit awnings are prohibited. - (9) Awning signage: Awnings with lettering, symbols and/or other graphics shall be considered to be signs and shall be subject to the sign regulations in section 11.8.
+6. Ground clearance: Awnings must provide a minimum of eight feet of vertical clearance from the sidewalk surface grade to the lowest support or awning structure.
+7. Upper story awnings: Upper story awnings shall be permitted only on vertically proportioned windows with a height to width ratio of 2:1 or greater, provided the awning does not exceed the width of the window by more than six inches and extends no more than three feet from the face of the building.
+Awnings shall not extend above the roof line.
+8. Lighting: Internally illuminated or back-lit awnings are prohibited.
+9. Awning signage: Awnings with lettering, symbols and/or other graphics shall be considered to be signs and shall be subject to the sign regulations in Sec.
+11.8.